for mixed voices (SATB with divisi) a cappella

 Duration: 3.5 minutes

-Ring the bells was composed for the London Philharmonic Choir and first performed by them at the Royal Albert Hall, London on 20 December 2017, conducted by Toby Purser.
-With lively outer sections, a more contemplative middle section based around a chorale theme, and a cheeky bow to The Holly and the Ivy, the piece should be easily manageable by any good amateur choir.
-The piece has been adopted by the UK homeless charity Crisis and all composer royalties pledged to the charity.
+Ring the Bells was commissioned by the London Philharmonic Choir and first performed by them at the Royal Albert Hall in December 2017 conducted by Toby Purser.
+With lively outer sections, a more contemplative middle section based around a chorale theme and a cheeky bow to The Holly and the Ivy, the piece should be easily manageable by any good amateur choir.
+Ring the Bells has been adopted by the UK homeless charity Crisis to which all composer royalties have been pledged.
+I would like to thank Tess Bartley who assisted with the text for the chorale whilst providing encouragement and the exchange of ideas throughout the composition of this piece.

 Ring the bells for Christmas, for Christmas is near.